philips-labs/TruelyPortablePythonProjectTemplate/README.md

 pip install xxx

 ## Installation
-Nothing needs to be “installed”.
+Nothing needs to be ï¿½installedï¿½.

 ## Usage